-National restrictions remain in place in England due to coronavirus (COVID-19), meaning there are currently rules in place for what you can and cannot do.
+There are national restrictions in place in England due to coronavirus (COVID-19), meaning there are currently some rules in place for what you can and cannot do.

 What you should continue to do

-- follow the guidelines and restrictions even if you've had your COVID-19 vaccination - this will help protect yourself and your friends, family and community (as you could still spread COVID-19 to others even if you’ve had your vaccine)
+- Follow the guidelines and restrictions in place even if you've had your COVID-19 vaccine to help protect yourself and your friends, family and community.
+You could still spread COVID-19 to others even if you’ve had your vaccine.

 If you're clinically extremely vulnerable you're no longer advised to shield.
 However, you should continue to follow the guidance for people who are clinically extremely vulnerable and are advised to take additional precautions to protect yourself.